Stand with Ukraine. Fight for freedom and democracy

 adding user id to form data

-In the Fields Map section, map the “user_id” field with the “User ID (will update this user)” action.
-In this way, the action will update the user role of the newly registered user.
+In the FIELDS MAP section, map the user_id field with the “User ID (will update this user)” action.
+This way, the action will update the user role of the newly registered user.
 Then, define the user role the customer should receive after the payment.

 configuring update user action

-adding an event to the update user action
+adding events to the register user and the update user actions

 As a result, the form will function by this workflow: after submitting the form, the user is registered as a lower-ranked user with limited access.
 Then, the user goes through the payment process, after which the user is promoted to a higher user role, and the registration is complete.